porefluid/jpl_msp_2020/README.md

 # JPL_MSP_2020

-Summer internship for the Caltech/NASA Jet Propulsion laboratory Maximizing Student Potential program.
+A repo for code and data that I will corral for the 2020 Caltech/NASA Jet Propulsion laboratory Maximizing Student Potential.